 Ruby on Whales: Dockerizing Ruby and Rails development

-This post introduces the Docker configuration I use for developing my Ruby on Rails projects.
-This configuration came out of—and then further evolved—during production development at Evil Martians.
+This post introduces the Docker-based development runtime configuration I use for building Ruby on Rails projects, both in an old-school way (by writing) and in a modern way (by instructing LLM agents).
+This configuration has been helping Evil Martians and many other teams across the globe to ship amazing products without worrying about local setup intricacies.
 Read on to learn all the details, and feel free to use it, share it, and enjoy!

 Notice: This article is regularly updated with the best and latest recommendations; for details, take a look at the Changelog.